 Finally, when was the last time you read the Highway Code?
 Enough said?

 The Caravan and Motorhome Club, Camping and Caravanning Club, plus some driving schools, organise motorhome manoeuvring tuition courses.
-Many sat-navs can be set to take into consideration high/heavy vehicles when route planning.
+Many sat-navs can be set to take into consideration high/heavy vehicles when route planning, including the Garmin Camper 795, our standout pick on the market at the Practical Motorhome Awards 2024.

 Walk this way